-Then you will find mobile proxies useful.
+If you're a social media manager, you'll definitely find mobile proxies useful.
 As you log out of one account and log into another, your IP address remains the same if you’re connected directly to your mobile or wireless network.
-Then the social media will notice that several separate accounts have the same IP.
-It can lead to your accounts getting blocked.
+It will create problems for you because social media platforms are trying to stop users from creating multiple accounts.

 But if you use proxies, you will avoid this situation.
 Since the IP addresses will change along with accounts, the system of the social media you use will not find your activity suspicious.
 Therefore, you will not get any issues.
 It is especially important if you work with accounts of your clients - you don’t want them to get banned because of you.

 Just follow one simple rule — stick to the same country for one profile.
 It’s weird if the same account logs in from the US in the morning, from Australia in the afternoon, and from Europe in the evening.
 This will also give social media platforms a hint that something is off with this profile.